SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_bod/readme.md

 - **Black-out:** When Black-out is enabled, the reset line will be pulled down automatically if the battery voltage (Vbatt) falls below ~1.65V.

 ## Prerequisites/Setup Requirements

-To use this application, the following hardware, software, and project setup is required.
+To use this application, the following hardware, software, and project setup are required.

 ### Hardware Requirements

 - Windows PC
 - SiWx917 Radio Board